apache/jena-site/source/documentation/query/service_enhancer.md

 </details>

 Note, that a repeated execution of a query (possibly with different limits/offsets) will serve the data from cache rather than making another remote request.
 The cache operates on a per-input-binding basis: For instance, in the example above it means that when removing bindings from the `VALUES` block data will still be served from the cache.
 Conversely, adding additional bindings to the `VALUES` block will only send a (bulk) remote request for those that lack cache entries.

+## SERVICE <loop:> vs LATERAL
+Since Jena 4.7.0 the SPARQL engine has native support for the `LATERAL` keyword which should almost always be preferred over `SERVICE <loop:>`.
+The use of `SERVICE <loop:>` is essentially only justified in combination with bulk requests, such as `SERVICE <loop:bulk+5:>`.

+Also note, that the semantics of `loop:` and `LATERAL` differ: the former substitutes variables regardless of scope, whereas the latter substitutes only in-scope variables.
+Another difference is, that `loop:` creates a new execution context for each request (even for local ones) such that the `NOW()` function will yield increasing timestamps as query execution progresses.

+Currently, the SE plugin does not support bulk requests under `LATERAL` semantics.

 ## Namespace
 The plugin introduces the namespace `http://jena.apache.org/service-enhancer#` which is used for both ARQ context symbols as well as assembler configuration.